David Larible: Personal life

 In 1982, Larible married the (then active) Mexican-American trapeze artist America Olivera Jimenez.
-The couple have two children: daughter Shirley (1989) and son David Pierre (1997).
+The couple have two children: daughter Shirley (1989) named after child actress Shirley Temple and son David Pierre (1997).

 Besides his native Italian, David Larible is fluent in French, Spanish, Portuguese, English and German.

 Legal proceeding

 In 2017 he was found guilty of sexual acts with an 14-year-old girl in his hotel room in Zurich.